RocketPartners/liftck-terraform-eu/README.md

 ```

 !!!You're now ready start building!!!

+## Working with Terraformer

+The DevOps team used [Terraformer](https://github.com/GoogleCloudPlatform/terraformer) to 'reverse engineer' our current *circlek-production* environment into workable and runnable TF files structured by service.
+Terraformer having taken most of the load off the team, we are now left with formatting and configuring the populated TF   files into reproducable code for any environment.
+The work for formatting and configuring said TF files is mostly mechanical.

 ## Applying code
 Running TF from your local work environment creates problems with shared instances of infrastructure, whether it’s prod or dev.